Home

 “Yes, please, Grandad.”

 “I can hear each tiny snowflake as it flutters down from the sky and nestles softly on the ground below.
-To my left, I can hear someone walking through freshly laid snow, the crunch, crunch, crunch of the snow underfoot.”
+To my left, someone is walking through the freshly laid snow, the crunch, crunch, crunch of the snow underfoot.”

 Tim's Grandad then turned to his right.

 “Over in that direction, I can hear the faint sound of bells ringing from St Bartholomew's as the bell ringers practice for tonight's midnight mass.
-When I look across towards West Medina, I can hear carol singers as they entertain the last minute Christmas shoppers.
+When I look in the direction of West Medina, I can hear carol singers as they entertain the last minute Christmas shoppers.

 Complete strangers are wishing one another a very merry christmas and a happy new year, and in the background, I can hear the laughter of children as they skate on the open-air ice rink.”